-Table 3: Stakeholder Input Stakeholder Input • East Ferris Police Services Board (PSB) Quarterly reports from the Ontario Provincial Police show that incidents and vehicle collisions remain low in East Ferris.
-At the same time, there are many recorded complaints from East Ferris citizens about speeding on municipal roads.
-In 2022, the PSB is planning an education campaign in support of the Community Safety and Wellness Plan to target irresponsible driving. • Discovery Routes The Discovery Routes trail organization has identified Lake Nosbonsing Road as a high-risk section of the Voyageur Bikeway requiring paved shoulders.
-Lake Nosbonsing Road carries more traffic than nearby provincial highways 94 and 654.
-In recent years, both provincial highways have been paved and provided with wider shoulders to encourage cycling: o Highway 654 Nipissing/Callander segment: 1,100 AADT o Provincial Road 94 Callander / Corbeil segment: 3,750 AADT o Nosbonsing Lake Municipal Road / 654 extension to Astorville: 4,950 AADT Discovery Routes is moving forward with plans to acquire a portion of the abandoned Beachburg rail line to Algonquin Park.
+The Discovery Routes trail organization has identified Lake Nosbonsing Road as a high-risk section of the Voyageur Cycling Route requiring paved shoulders.
+Municipally owned, Lake Nosbonsing Road carries more traffic than nearby provincial highways 94 and 654.
+In recent years, both provincial highways have been paved and provided with wider paved shoulders to encourage cycling:

+- o Highway 654 Nipissing/Callander segment: 1,100 AADT - o Provincial Highway 94 Callander / Corbeil segment: 3,750 AADT - Nosbonsing Lake Municipal Road / 654 extension to Astorville: 4,950 AADT

+Discovery Routes is moving forward with plans to acquire a portion of the abandoned Beachburg rail line to Algonquin Park.
 It would be nice if the East Ferris system could connect to this future trail system.
 Discovery Routes has also retained marketing and tourism consultants who, during a tour of East Ferris by bike, highlighted the potential for further development of the Big Moose bike stand.

-Discovery Routes encourages East Ferris to look at the growing tourism opportunities that come with active transportation, such as eco-tourism. • Knights of Columbus / Discovery Routes A portion of the Voyer Trail is on East Ferris municipal land, another portion is on Crown land and another section is owned by the Discovery Routes organization.
+Discovery Routes encourages East Ferris to look at the growing tourism opportunities that come with active transportation, such as eco-tourism.

+Knights of Columbus / Discovery Routes

+A portion of the Voyer Trail is on East Ferris municipal land while the remainder is on Crown land.
 No organization actively maintains the trail, although Discovery Routes does feature it in their marketing materials.
-The trail does not connect to Pinewood Park Drive and the Birches Road area as was planned.
-In 1957, ETI Explosives Technologies purchased a large tract of land in the western section of the proposed trail to manufacture, store and distribute explosives.
-In the late 1990s, ETI gave Discovery Routes permission to construct the Voyer Trail on the condition that the trail maintain an allowable distance around the storage facilities.
+The trail does not connect to Pinewood Park Drive and the Birches Road area as was planned and following is a summary of the challenges involved with trying to complete the connection.

+- In 1957, ETI Explosives Technologies purchased a large tract of land in the western section of the proposed trail to manufacture, store and distribute explosives.
+In the late 1990s, ETI gave Discovery Routes permission to construct the Voyer Trail over their property on the condition that the trail maintain an allowable distance around the storage facilities.
 Circumstances at the time prevented the trail from being built.
 Since then, the company has changed ownership several times.
 The current owner, Dyno Nobel, is licensed to manufacture and store commercial explosives.
 The Explosives Regulatory Division of Natural Resources Canada controls the minimum allowable distances from which a public trail can exist from a site containing explosives.
-However, explosives are no longer stored on the site.
-Another major challenge is an active aggregate extraction company at the west end of the road.
+However, explosives are no longer stored on the site. - Another major challenge is an active aggregate extraction company at the west end of the road.
 The owner has granted permission to the Friends of La Vase and the North Bay Snowmobile Club to cross sections of the pit.
 In discussing this possibility with the pit owner, the idea that access can be obtained using the unopened allocation of Birch's Road influences the location of the trail through the pit.
-The pit owner is willing to work with Discovery Route, but he recently passed away and it may be appropriate in the near future to revisit the issue with his family.
+The pit owner is willing to work with Discovery Route, but he recently passed away and the pit is now up for sale.